Privacy and Cookies Policy

 We also explain here how we use and protect the information we collect about you when you make a donation or purchase an item from us.
 We hope that we can answer any questions you may have about data protection, but if not please get in touch with us.

-Autism Plus is the data controller for the purposes of the Data Protection Act 1998 and the General Data Protection Regulation (GDPR) which comes into force on May 25, 2018.
-We have privacy policies for Job Applicants and Volunteers and Consultants.
+Autism Plus is the data controller for the purposes of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) We also have privacy policies for Job Applicants and Volunteers and Consultants.

 We are regulated by the Care Quality Commission (CQC).
 The CQC has powers under the Health and Social Care Act 2008 to access and use information where they consider it necessary to carry out their functions as a regulator.
 To view CQC's privacy statement visit https://www.cqc.org.uk/about-us/our-policies/privacy-statement.